okikiolumide/dareyio-pbl/Project10.md

 You shall be able to access your website by using HTTPS protocol (that uses TCP port 443) and see a padlock pictogram in your browser’s search string.
 Click on the padlock icon and you can see the details of the certificate issued for your website.

-f.
+g.
 Set up periodical renewal of your SSL/TLS certificate

-By default, LetsEncrypt certificate is valid for 90 days, so it is recommended to renew it at least every 60 days or more frequently.
+*By default, LetsEncrypt certificate is valid for 90 days, so it is recommended to renew it at least every 60 days or more frequently.*
  - Test the renewal command in dry-run mode

         sudo certbot renew --dry-run